 For projects that require strict contractual obligations

 When companies should not issue an RFP

 Though the RFP process requires a lot of work on both sides of the agency-client relationship, every marketing agency wants new business… even if the path to that new business often leads to tedium, frustration, and confusion.
-Clients should NOT issue an RFP when:
+Clients should NOT issue requests for proposals when:

-Scenario: Client already has all of the details and specifications of a project laid out and is just looking for a vendor to execute on them for the lowest possible price.
+Scenario: Client already has project details/specifications of a project laid out and is just looking for a vendor to execute on them for the lowest possible price.

 Instead of an RFP: Use an RFQ (request for quotation).

-Scenario: Client has no clue what it wants or what the project will require.
+Scenario: Client has no clue what it wants or what the scope of work / project requirements would be.